 Put in simple words, the Centennial State just knows how to put on a show when it comes to gorgeous vistas and outdoor escapades.
 Even though we could spend an entire lifetime listing incredible destinations to visit in Colorado, there are a few places that stand high above the crowds when it comes to beautiful scenery.

 11 Places in Colorado You’ve Got To Visit At Least Once in Your Life

-Backdropped by the mighty Sand Juan Mountains, Telluride may just be one of the most scenic alpine towns in Colorado.
+Backdropped by the mighty Sand Juan Mountains, Telluride may just be one of Colorado’s most scenic alpine towns.
 Come winter, this picturesque town becomes a mecca for world-class winter sports, but even if you visit any other time of the year, you can rest assured there’ll be something on the menu for you.

 Telluride and its surroundings are home to a vast array of beautiful hiking trails, including the famed Bridal Veil Falls hike, which will give you the opportunity to see a humongous 265-feet waterfall (a rare sight in Colorado).

 If you’re keen on a heart-pumping adventure, another must-do is the Telluride Via Ferrata, a trail that will have you crossing cliff ledges in search of some of the most unique (and absolutely breathtaking) views Colorado has to offer.

 Lone Eagle Peak is often recognized as being the most beautiful mountain in Colorado.
 If you’re keen to see it, you can pretty much catch glimpses of it from many viewpoints in the Indian Peaks Wilderness, but there’s no better way to actually get personal with the mountain than by actually conquering it.